dseguy/changedBehavior/behavior/dollar_curly_expression.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Using  (variable variables) in strings is deprecated, use {} instead in /codes/dollar_curly_expression.php on line 5
+   PHP Deprecated:  Using  (variable variables) in strings is deprecated, use {} instead

-   Deprecated: Using  (variable variables) in strings is deprecated, use {} instead in /codes/dollar_curly_expression.php on line 5 string(10) foo is xyz
+   Deprecated: Using  (variable variables) in strings is deprecated, use {} instead string(10) foo is xyz